Saicharansid/Saicharansid/README.md

 - 👋 Hi, I’m @Saicharansid
 - 👀 I’m interested in  python webdevelopment,UX designing , Photography ,everything about tech ,trends in tech, #Photography📷,#Traveller🧳 ,ELONMUSK is ❤🏍
-- 🌱 I’m currently learning python , UX designing.
+- 🌱 I’m currently learning web tech , UX designing.
-- 💞️ I’m looking to collaborate on any projects on python.
+- 💞️ I’m looking to collaborate on any projects on web dev .
 - 📫 How to reach me  Mail📧saicharansid@gmail.com ,Insta-@sai_charan_sid .

 <!---